 Edible Book Day is an international event where edible books are created, presented, photographed, and consumed.
 The images and details of the event are usually uploaded to social media.
 The holiday gathers bibliophiles, gourmets, xenophiles, and the occasional bookworm.
+It also has fun categories, such as ‘Best Literary Pun’ and ‘Most Delicious Looking.’
+The day is an opportunity to honor both bookmaking and culinary talents.

 History of Edible Book Day